 2x1 HDMI® Auto-Switcher

 The DM-NVX-350C includes two HDMI inputs.
-Switching between the two inputs can be performed automatically using auto-switching mode, programmatically via a Crestron control system, or through a computer using a web browser.
+Switching between the two inputs can be performed automatically using auto-switching mode, programmatically via a Crestron control system, manually via the DMF-CI-8 front panel, or through a computer using a web browser.

 USB and KVM Integration